focolab/minimo/README.md

 2. Click "SUBMIT lab data and metadata."
 3. Within the file browser on this page, select the folder which contains your experimental data.
 4. In the "Number of experiments" dropdown, select "1."
-5. In the "Experiment number 1" form, enter your comments afte the "Comments?" prompt.
+5. In the "Experiment number 1" form, enter your comments after the "Comments?" prompt.
 6. Click "submit."

 Now, you should be able to see your metadata in the metadata browser and its associated experimental data in the data browser!